Banner Marsh State Fish and Wildlife Area

 Banner Marsh State Fish and Wildlife Area is an Illinois state park covering 4363 acre in Fulton County, Illinois, United States.

 History

 From 1910 to 1958, the former bottomland lake and marsh were leveed and drained for farming.

 From the late 1880s to the mid-1980s, approximately 90% of the site was strip-mined for coal.

 The Illinois Department of Natural Resources purchased the land in the 1980s.
 The Illinois Department of Natural Resources partnered with the U.S. Army Corps of Engineers on a reclamation project that was completed in May 2003.
 The project optimized the habitat for wildlife (fish and waterfowl), improved flood control, and increased food and cover for wildlife.

+The three major lakes are Johnson (600 acre), Wheel (350 acre), and Shovel (100 acre).
+There are over 200 lakes at Banner Marsh.

 Flora and fauna

 Flora

 The park borders the Illinois River and contains over 200 water bodies that serve as a freshwater marsh habitat for wildlife.
 The land contains scattered deep-water lakes, floodplain forests, levees, shallow marshes, and extensive grasslands.